 - Advanced Econometrics II (semester 1, block 3): this course discusses relevant topics in modern economentrics.

 After the first block of semester 1, students choose two out of three of the courses:

 This choice restricts track choices from four to three because Complex Economic Dynamics is mandatory in the Complexity and Economic Behaviour track, Financial Mathematics is compulsory in the Financial Econometrics track and Machine Learning is compulsory in the Data Science and Business Analytics track.

 The semester 2 courses are all track specific.
 Information on these courses can be found below.

 To fully understand the field of Econometrics, you'll need the skills, expertise and techniques that are required to apply robust statistical methods, to be used in exploring all topics, research and issues relevant to the discipline.
 Apply in-depth analysis to fascinating data sets such as supermarket scanner data, museum visitor demographics, or high frequency stock market and foreign exchange data.
-The multidisciplinary character of the programme is reflected in the wide range of courses you can take, such as: General Equilibrium Theory, Micro-Econometrics, Financial Mathematics for Insurance, and Bounded Rationality.

 The Econometrics Master's programme is a one-year programme of 60 ECTS credits (1 ECTS credit = 0.5 US credits).
 The academic year runs from September to the middle of July and is divided into two semesters, each with three periods.
 Refer to the academic calendar for exact dates.

-- Financial Econometrics (5 EC)
+- Financial Econometrics (5 ec, semester 2, block 1);

 Your Master's thesis is your graduation piece of work and it will be supervised by one of the researchers in Department of Quantitative Economics.
 Your thesis must add to the existing body of scientific knowledge to an appropriate extent and it may be written during an internship at a firm.